-- Looked out the window or starting texting?
+- Looked out the window or start texting?

 - Thought you have already figured out what the person is saying before they finish their first sentence?

-I know, I’m guilty at times because it takes a lot of energy to listen!
+I know I’m guilty sometimes because it takes a lot of energy to listen!

 It is like going to the gym and working out.
 Do I really have to listen now?
 Sometimes it even hurts to listen.
-To be a great listener you have to exercise your focus, patience, body language, and attitude.
-Yes, to really listen it takes discipline and it can be very fatiguing!
+To be a great listener, you must exercise focus, patience, body language, and attitude.
+Yes, to really listen takes discipline, and it can be very fatiguing!

 Ask Clarifying Questions

 Clarifying questions are “tell me more” questions.
 Formulate questions that start with “what,” not “why.”

 Why do questions come across as an interrogation that stops the flow of communication?
 Why questions are great for solving technical problems but do not serve us well when our goal is to listen.

 Be sincere.
 Listening is not about being nice!
 When we sincerely listen, we are respectful to others.